 One World Trade Center is the undoubted focal point of the Lower Manhattan skyline.
 You’ll see it at every turn and attraction unmissable as it soars high into the sky.
 Also known as Freedom Tower, One World Trade Center is the main building among the rebuilt complex where the twin towers once stood.

 It’s the 7th tallest building in the world as of January 2024 and the tallest in the western hemisphere.
-The observatory was opened in May 2015 and stands taller than all other observation decks in New York City including the Empire State Building.
+One World Observatory is the observation deck at the top of the Trade Center.
+It was opened in May 2015 and stands taller than all other observation decks in New York City including the Empire State Building.

-One World Observatory will naturally be busier in the summer months of June, July and August.
-Consider planning a trip to NYC in April or another shoulder month to avoid crowds.
-We think this observation deck offers far greater views over the Statue of Liberty and Brooklyn Bridge compared to it’s competitors in Midtown and Uptown.
+The observation deck is naturally busier in the summer months of June, July and August, so consider planning a trip to NYC in April or another shoulder month to avoid crowds.
+While it offers greater views over the Statue of Liberty and Brooklyn Bridge than any other observation deck in NYC, we think the others in Midtown are still better.

 You must select a date and time for admission.
 Here are ways to purchase tickets: